-The best way to do is zip the folder but delete the original zip folder that you downloaded early on.
+The best way to zip the folder is to delete the original zip folder that you downloaded early on.
 Now, zip the folder containing the edited wp-config file.
 It’s the file that will direct your WordPress installation and help you move further.

 Now upload the zipped folder to the public_html directory.
-In order to get there, just open your Cpanel.
+To get there, just open your Cpanel.
 Go to the File Manager, and there you’ll see the public_html directory.